top of page

 The second least used station was Elton and Orson railway station in Nottinghamshire on the Nottingham to Skegness line.

-So due to Berney arms being closed for most of the year, was the actual least used station Elton and Orson?
+So due to Berney arms being closed for most of the year, was the least used station Elton and Orson?

-The stats said Berney arms won the title this year even though it was closed due to Signalling work for most of the year.
+The stats said Berney Arms won the title this year even though it was closed due to Signalling work for most of the year.

 When I visited in February 2023, I was not the only person to exit the train at Berney Arms but was the only person to get back on later in the day for the return to Norwich.